iotaledger/iota.rs/README.md

 ## Joining the discussion

-If you want to get involved in the community, need help with setting up, have any issues or just want to discuss IOTA with other people, feel free to join our [Discord](https://discord.iota.org/) in the #clients-dev and #clients-discussion channels.
+If you want to get involved in the community, need help with setting up, have any issues or just want to discuss IOTA with other people, feel free to join our [Discord](https://discord.iota.org/) in the #client-libraries and #client-discussion channels.

 ## License